-Trading of Nifty 50 index futures on the Singapore stock exchange indicates that the Nifty could fall 5 points at the opening bell.
+Trading of Nifty 50 index futures on the Singapore stock exchange indicates that the Nifty could rise 3 points at the opening bell.

 Powered by Capital Market - Live News

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)